|

 upgrade Cams on the market that do not have the added machining to re-use the

-fixing plate.
 Our's included !! (but were working on it.)
 This

 however is not actually required, as nothing else has changed with the V8